 Neighbourhood Plan: A Plan by a Parish or Town Council - the 'qualifying body' - for a particular neighbourhood area.
-Once it has been accepted by the local community through a Referendum, the Neighbourhood Plan will form part of the Development Plan.
+Once it has been accepted by the local community through a Referendum, and made by the local planning authority, the Neighbourhood Plan will form part of the Development Plan.